 PAN-90806 is a topical eye drop for the treatment of neovascular AMD, diabetic retinopathy, and potentially diabetic macular edema (DME).
-It is being developed by Panoptica and began a phase 1 clinical trials in early 2014, a 2-month open-label study of approximately 30 patients at 15 to 20 sites in the U.S. More information.
+It is being developed by Panoptica and began a phase 1 clinical trials in early 2014, a 2-month open-label study of approximately 30 patients at 15 to 20 sites in the U.S. The study was completed in May 2016.
+More information.

 OPT-302 is soluble receptor developed by Opthea Pty Ltd. It is a derivative of VGX-300 which has been optimised for local ocular administration.
 OPT-302 potently and specifically blocks VEGF-C and VEGF-D from binding and activating VEGFR-2 and VEGFR-3.
-Opthea is entering Phase 2A clinical trials.
+Opthea is recruiting for Phase 2A clinical trials.

 The EMERGE study examined the hypothesis that a protein called Tissue Factor (TF), when out of control, initiates inflammation and angiogenesis, resulting in wet AMD.
 ICON-1 is thought to block the protein and reverse the progression of the disease, both alone and in combination with Lucentis.